Are you Ready to Return to Intense Exercise Postpartum?

 - Your birth was easy peasy.

 That’s awesome and I’m so happy for you.
-Buuuut you still need to set a solid foundation before you head back to the intense stuff.
+Buuuut you still need to set a solid foundation before you head back to the intense exercises after pregnancy.

 Think of your return to exercise like building a house.